The Samurai Mind: Discipline, Honor, and Calm Under Pressure

 A samurai was expected to maintain his code even when unseen.

-Today, much of life is performance.
+Today much of life is performance.

-Approval is quantified.
+Approval is counted.

 Visibility is rewarded.